 The LG 25UM58 is an excellent monitor for the price.
-Thanks to its high resolution (for its size, at least) and IPS panel, it offers vibrant colors and crisp details as well as wide viewing angles and quick response time.
+Thanks to its high resolution (for its size, at least) and IPS panel, it offers vivid colors and crisp details as well as wide viewing angles and quick response time.
 The only thing it’s really missing is AMD FreeSync and a DisplayPort input.

 The LG 25UM58 is an affordable ultrawide display with stunning colors and eye-catching detail clarity.

 Right off the bat, you should keep in mind that the LG 25UM58-P is quite a small display.

 Although it’s 25″ in diagonal, it has the ultrawide aspect ratio of 21:9.
 So, it’s actually as tall as a regular 20″ 16:9 widescreen display (or 18.5″ 16:10), but wider – which may take some time getting used to at first.